pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 will reduce the latency on the caller receiving any data, which is particularly useful for programs which contain multiple large Read operations.

+The act of sending the output is a blocking call for the program.
+The program will not continue to the next instruction until the subsystem which sends the output to the user has accepted the output (this does not necessarily mean that the output has been sent over the wire).
+This is a protection to prevent the host from allocating too much memory for outputs it wishes to send that have not been sent over the wire yet.

 Instruction outputs take the following form:

 ```go